Skip to main content

 • All information about the organization and resources is deleted, except the audit event stating who removed the organization and when.

-• Management hubs are disconnected, and information about the hub and its managed devices are deleted from the portal
+• Hubs are disconnected, and information about the hub and its managed devices are deleted from the portal.

 • The users that are members of only this organization (and no other organizations) are removed.